react-navigation/react-navigation.github.io/versioned_docs/version-7.x/function-after-focusing-screen.md

 ---
 id: function-after-focusing-screen
 title: Call a function when focused screen changes
-sidebar_label: Call a function when focused screen changes
+sidebar_label: Call a function on focus
 ---

 import Tabs from '@theme/Tabs';